 Alexander Skarsgård beefed up.
-The 45-year-old Swedish actor packed on 20 pounds of muscle for his starring role in the Viking thriller The Northman.
+The 46-year-old Swedish actor packed on 20 pounds of muscle for his starring role in the Viking thriller The Northman.
 Previously, the 6’4” Skarsgård was noted for his lean physique when he starred in The Legend of Tarzan (2016).
-How did he do it then and how did he do it this time?
+How did he do it then and how did he do it the next time?
 The one constant was his trainer/nutritionist, Magnus Lygdbäck, who in addition to being a fellow Swede has also worked with such celebrity clients as Ben Affleck, Gal Gadot, Katy Perry, and Harry Styles.
-Let’s explore his programs for turning Alexander Skarsgård into mythical heroes.
+Let’s explore his workout and diet programs for turning Alexander Skarsgård into mythical heroes.

 In his True Blood years before The Legend of Tarzan, Alexander Skarsgård was thin and not particularly muscular.
 He was also pretty much a workout novice.
 Before Tarzan shooting began, Los Angeles-based Magnus Lygdbäck devised a program for Skarsgård to both pack on muscle and strip away bodyfat—three months of bulking and five months of cutting.